NTUDDSNLab/SWITCH_STM/README.md

+# Files added for SWITCH_STM:

-# The following files have been added to TinySTM to implement SWITCH_STM:
+The following files have been added to TinySTM to implement SWITCH_STM:

  - **include/param.h**
  Some parameters for Switch_STM.